neenjaw/compile-mermaid-markdown-action/README.md

 ## How to use

 The idea is that this action is to be used within a workflow, not as a standalone action at this time.

+Some environment variables can be set to tune the compilation:
-OUTPUT_FILE_TYPE can be used to define the output file type, if you don't specify it it will default to png.
+* `OUTPUT_FILE_TYPE` can be used to define the output file type, if you don't specify it it will default to png.
 You can override it to svg or pdf.
+* `MMDC_EXTRA_ARGS` can be used to add extra command line arguments to the `mmdc` command line generating diagrams.
+Do not include `-i`, `-o` and `-p` arguments as they are already handled outside of this variable.

 ### Sample workflow with automated PR